 For serving; spoon the meat mixture onto the middle of the lettuce leaf, and wrap the lettuce around it making a cylindrical shaped rod.

 As reported in the “Journal of Young Investigators” back in August 2007, The University of Central Florida cultivated genetically modified lettuce that has the potential to treat insulin dependent diabetics.
-The lettuce was able to cure diabetes in mice, but human trials are still inconclusive.
+The lettuce was able to stop diabetes in mice, but human trials are still inconclusive.
 The special genetically altered lettuce manufactures insulin that is housed in the plant’s chloroplast cells, and is not damaged by the stomach's acid.
 The intestinal bacteria helps to release the insulin which then makes its way into the bloodstream to remove excessive glucose.

 Wild lettuce has shown to have benefits for anxiety and anxiety related disorders.
 Some subjective evidence suggests that lettuce may relieve insomnia, a key anxiety disorder.
 The “Journal of Clinical Sleep Medicine” published a clinical review in 2005 of the use of lettuce for insomnia.
 The lactucin, a component of wild lettuce, generated pain-eliminating and sedative like effects, according to another study published in the September 2006 issue of “Journal of Ethno pharmacology”.